UofS-Pulse-Binfo/nd_genotypes/README.md

 - Genotype Matrix search allowing users to extract genotypes for a user-defined set of germplasm.
 - Integration of all fields with Tripal 3 web services allowing you to share your genotypic data with other groups.

+See [Demonstration](https://nd-genotypes.readthedocs.io/en/latest/contribute.html#manual-testing-demonstration) for how to demonstrate these features on your test site with simulated data.

 ## Documentation [![Documentation Status](https://readthedocs.org/projects/nd-genotypes/badge/?version=latest)](https://nd-genotypes.readthedocs.io/en/latest/?badge=latest)

 Please visit our [online documentation](https://nd-genotypes.readthedocs.io/en/latest/index.html) to learn more about installation, usage and features.